jlinoff/docker-resize-img-mac/README.md

 #
 IMGS=($(docker images -q))
 if (( ${#IMGS[@]} )) ; then
-    echo "ERROR: requires an empty docker system to run!" exit 1 fi
+    echo "ERROR: requires an empty docker image repo to run!" exit 1 fi